Battle of Seattle (1856)

-The Battle of Seattle was a January 26, 1856 attack by Native American tribesmen upon Seattle, Washington.
-At the time, Seattle was a settlement in the Washington Territory that had recently named itself after Chief Seattle (Sealth), a leader of the Suquamish and Duwamish peoples of central Puget Sound.
+The Battle of Seattle was a January 26, 1856 attack by a coalition of Native American tribes upon Seattle, Washington.
+At the time, Seattle was a small, four-year-old settlement in the then-Washington Territory.
+It had recently named itself after Chief Seattle (Sealth), a leader of the Suquamish and Duwamish peoples of central Puget Sound.
+The settlement was already made the seat of King County in 1852.

 European-American settlers were backed by artillery fire and supported by Marines from the United States Navy sloop-of-war Decatur, anchored in Elliott Bay (Seattle's harbor, then called Duwam-sh Bay).
 They suffered two fatalities.
 It is not known if any of the Native American raiders died.
 The contemporary historian T. S. Phelps wrote that they later "would admit" to 28 dead and 80 wounded.
-The battle, part of the multi-year Puget Sound War or Yakima Wars (1855-1858), lasted a single day.
+The battle, part of the multi-year Puget Sound War or Yakima Wars (1855–1858), lasted a single day.

 Terrain

 The Seattle settlement of the time was located roughly in the area of Seattle's Pioneer Square and its neighborhood.
 T. S. Phelps's memoir of the time described the settlement as:

 …on a point, or rather a small peninsula, projecting from the eastern shore, and about two miles (3 km) from the mouth of Duwamish River, debouching at the head of the bay.
 The northern part of this peninsula is connected with the mainland by a low neck of marshy ground, and about one-sixteenth of a mile from its southeastern extremity a firm, hard sand-pit nearly joined it to the adjacent shore, severed only by a narrow channel through which the surplus waters of an inclosed swamp escaped into the bay.
-The south and west sides rose abruptly from the beach, forming an embankment from three to fifteen feet high; and proceeding thence northerly, the ground undulated for an eighth of a mile, when it gradually sloped towards the swamp and neck.

-At the intersection of the latter with the main, and overlooking the water, rose a mound about thirty feet above the level of the bay; and to the eastward through a depression in the hills, and passing the head of the swamp, was a broad Indian trail leading to Lake Duwamish [now Lake Washington], distant two and a half miles.
+The south and west sides rose abruptly from the beach, forming an embankment from three to fifteen feet high; and proceeding thence northerly, the ground undulated for an eighth of a mile, when it gradually sloped towards the swamp and neck.At the intersection of the latter with the main, and overlooking the water, rose a mound about thirty feet above the level of the bay; and to the eastward through a depression in the hills, and passing the head of the swamp, was a broad Indian trail leading to Lake Duwamish [now Lake Washington], distant two and a half miles.

 Phelps remarks that the tailings from Henry Yesler's recently erected mill were steadily filling in the marshy land at the north of the head or peninsula where the settlement was located.
 He described the arrangement of the troops arrayed in defense on the nights before the battle: